-When trying to understand how the interactions of life came to be, Sara and her lab start by looking at the networks of life.
+When trying to understand how the interactions of life came to be, Dr. Walker and her lab start by looking at the networks of life.
 There are gene networks that control how and when our body makes proteins, protein networks that create tissues and organs, and organ networks that create individuals.
 Individuals interact to create populations, and social networks of those populations form communities, and those communities form ecosystems.
 There are also non-living networks, such as computer networks.
 The big question to ask here is, what are the key parallels between a living network and a non-living network?
 Are there common features among these networks that will give us a universal blueprint for life?

 Sara Walker and her team are investigating whether the rules that apply at one level of life also apply at all of the others.
 From chemistry to biology to social networks, specific shared principles should guide how information is organized and how it cycles through these stacks.
 If this theory of common principles can be demonstrated, we would gain a deeper understanding of the flow of information through life.
 This would allow us to develop an “algorithm,” or a set of instructions, that helps us understand the potential for life elsewhere in the universe.
 Their work is theoretical, mainly using computer models and mathematical data.